AI4Finance-Foundation/ElegantRL/docs/source/api/tutorial.rst

 - __init__(*self, mid_dim, state_dim, action_dim*)

-The network has four layers with ReLU and Hardswish activation functions, where the input size is ``state_dim`` and the output size is ``action_dim``, with ReLU activation functions.
+The network has four layers with ReLU and Hardswish activation functions, where the input size is ``state_dim`` and the output size is ``action_dim``, with ReLU and Hardswish activation functions.

 - forward(*self, state*)